 The WDFW operates a steelhead acclimation pond on the west side of the river.
 A low concrete drop dam spans the full channel and diverts water to the pond intake on the west side of the river.
 The facility was developed in the mid-1980s to collect natural-origin summer steelhead for hatchery broodstock under the Lower Snake River Compensation Program (Mendel et al. 2014).
 In 2007-2008, the project was expanded to construct a fish ladder around the diversion dam and install higher standard fish screens (Joseph Bumgarner, pers. comm.).
 At that time, the intake was modified to collect water for two City irrigation districts, eliminating two downstream irrigation diversions.
-The pond makes permitted discharges to the Touchet River.
+The pond makes permitted discharges to the Touchet River between March and April each year; otherwise the pond is empty and makes no discharge to the river.
 The current National Pollutant Discharge Elimination System (NPDES) permit for the pond expires on August 1, 2015.